j-itters/ramen_zone/README.md

 ## FOLDERS:
 images --> contains the images used in the webpage
 university_json --> contains the geojson files of the university properties

+## OTHER FIlES:
+map.geojson --> raw geojson file that links to the homepage. contains ramen restaurants.